iltommi/qdb-documentation/source/api/cpp.rst

     // you now have in results an array string representing the matching entries

-The method takes care of allocating all necessary intermerdiate buffers.
+The method takes care of allocating all necessary intermediate buffers.
 The caller does not need to do any explicit memory release.

 Batch operations
 -------------------